orgua/OneWireHub/README.md

 OneWireHub
 ==========

-The OneWireHub is an Arduino compatible (and many more platforms) library to emulate OneWire-Slaves with support for various devices.
+The OneWireHub is a sleek Arduino compatible (and many more platforms) library to emulate OneWire-Slaves with support for various devices.
 The motivation is to offer a shared code base for all OneWire-Slaves.
 With a small overhead one µC can emulate up to 32 ICs simultaneously.
 The main goal is to use modern sensors (mainly [I2C](https://github.com/orgua/iLib) or SPI interface) and transfer their measurements into one or more emulated ds2438 which have 4x16bit registers for values.
 This feature removes the limitations of modern house-automation-systems.
 Add humidity, light and other sensors easy to your home automation environment.

-### Supported Slaves:
+### Implemented Slaves:
 - **BAE0910 (0xFC) multi purpose device (ADC, Clock, GPIO, PWM, EEPROM)**
 - **DS1822 (0x22) Digital Thermometer, 12bit** -> use DS18B20 with different family code
 - **DS18B20 (0x28) Digital Thermometer, 12bit** (also known as DS1820)